 While some thieves are bold enough to walk right up to a front door with an obvious doorbell camera in place, most will either make an effort to conceal their identity in doing so, which will make their appearance more suspicious to neighbors or passersby, or skip the house entirely.
-A good security camera will allow either you or your security monitoring company to see the thief, record their identity, call the police, and sometimes even speak to the thief before they leave the area, startling them into dropping your packages and leaving.
+A good security camera or one of the best home security systems will allow either you or your security monitoring company to see the thief, record their identity, call the police, and sometimes even speak to the thief before they leave the area, startling them into dropping your packages and leaving.
 You’ll want these cameras to be visible so they work as a deterrent, but you’ll want to mount them high enough that an enterprising thief can’t just swat at them to redirect the monitoring away from their location.

 STEP 8: Add home security window and yard signs to your property.

 Regardless of whether you actually have a home security system or not, placing stickers in the window or signs in the yard that suggest you do are a deterrent to thieves.
 They’ll assume they’re on camera in your yard and will think twice about running up to the front door.
 This won’t deter all thieves, of course, especially if your package is inviting and is labeled with a brand that promises a big payoff, but it may deter the thief long enough that they choose to move on.